gdgunnars/WEPO-Assign-2/README.md

 All of these commands have buttons in the UI that you can use as well.
 To send a private message, click the messaging icon next to a users name.

+Run gulp tslint to run tslint on the code.

 Bonus features
 -------